BlueGranite/dogbreeds/lab/admin/README.md

 Important concepts:

-- AzureML workspaces allow collaboration through data set and model registration
+- [AzureML workspaces](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-workspace) allow collaboration through data set and model registration

-- Understand the default roles: owner, contributor, and reader … compared to custom role of data scientist
+- Understand user roles: owner, reader, and the custom role of data scientist

 - How to enforce compute resource quota across team members

+Assumptions:

+- Users of this guide will already have an assigned subscription ID and compute quota.

-This guide will focus on roles for two personas: *Admin* and *Data Scientist*.
+This guide will focus on roles for two personas: ‘*Admin*’ and ‘*Data Scientist*.’

 Admin persona:

-- Create and manage access to resource groups and AzureML workspaces for data science teams
+- create and manage access to resource groups and AzureML workspaces for data science teams

-- Create and allocate compute resources within quota (monitor and report)
+- create and allocate compute resources within quota (monitor and report)

-- Create and manage shared datastores for workspace artifacts and experiment data
+- create and manage shared datastores for workspace artifacts and experiment data

-- Manage spend on compute resources by creating custom roles with access controls
+- manage spend on compute resources by creating custom roles with access controls

-- Provide shared resource information (such as secure data stores) to team members
+- provide shared resource information (such as secure data stores) to team members

-- Provide AzureML training resources to team members
+- provide AzureML training resources to team members

 Data Scientist persona: